Skip to Content

 In addition, all around the Castello there’s the beautiful Sempione Park that welcomes strollers and live events.
 Another option is to visit the impressive Brera Art Gallery (Via Brera 28), a special place for art lovers and art history aficionados.

-Since you only have one day (or half day if your flight arrives late) to explore all of Milan, a great option is to join the Best of Milan tour, that will show you the highlights in just 3 hours.
+Since you only have one day (or half day if your flight arrives late) to explore all of Milan, a great option is to join the Best of Milan: The Last Supper Tickets, Duomo & City Highlights Tour, which will show you the highlights in just 3 hours.
 You’ll go on a guided walking tour of the city, skip the line at The Last Supper, and visit the Milan Duomo. ➥ BOOK IT HERE

 For more options, check out this list of the best tours in Milan.